emeinhardt/cat-herder/README.md

 # `cat-herder`

-A package for modeling (free) categories with constraints + *n*-ary monoidal (co)products, intended to support development of embedded domain-specific languages modeled as monoidal categories: "programs as paths in a directed hypergraph".
+A package for modeling (free) categories with constraints + *n*-ary monoidal products, intended to support development of embedded domain-specific languages.

 ## Table of contents